One of the most nutritious yet lesser-known superfoods is an ancient root vegetable called maca.

 - 1 tablespoon chia seeds

 - 1 cup (125 g) ice cubes

 Combine all the ingredients into a blender, and run on “high” for 30 to 60 seconds until smooth and creamy.

 Serve immediately – makes about two 16-oz. glasses.

-Containing healthful nutrients, including essential amino acids, quality fatty acids and minerals, Organic Maca Powder may help promote a healthy mood and support a woman’s normal hormonal balance, as well as provide support for normal blood pressure and bone health.*
+Containing healthful nutrients, including essential amino acids, quality fatty acids and minerals, our Organic Maca formulas may help promote a healthy mood, cognitive function and learning potential, protection against challenging stress levels, as well as provide support for normal blood pressure and bone health.*

 Exclusively gelatinized from raw organic maca root grown and harvested in the Peruvian Andes Mountains, order your supplies of Organic Maca and Organic Maca Powder today.